common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/cy.md

 With diaeresis: ä, ë, ï, ö, ü, ẅ, ÿ

-The traditional system lacks letters j, k, q, v, x, z, although these can appear in proper nouns and technical terms.
+The traditional system lacks letters k, q, v, x, z, although these can appear in proper nouns and technical terms.

 #### Extralinguistic tags